GoogolplexWT/Wartune/README.md

 Information that the game should've given to its player base, yet didn't (because they're a$$holes)

 ## XML files
-There are directly dumped from the game memory, many of which I've yet to determine the usefulness of.
-Here are some categories:
+There are directly dumped from the game memory, while on some I've added descriptive comments

 ### Warspirit & path/tower